 Nowhere to go, nowhere to come back to

-On March 31, 1492, the Catholic monarchs of Spain issued the Alhambra decree—an ultimatum which gave the remaining Jews in Spain four months to either convert to Christianity or leave the country.
-As a result, by July 31, thousands of Jews became conversos, and thousands more emigrated to the neighboring Portugal, where King Manuel I allowed them to resettle.
+On March 31, 1492, the Catholic monarchs of Spain issued the Alhambra decree—an ultimatum that gave the remaining Jews in Spain four months to either convert to Christianity or leave the country.
+As a result, by July 31, thousands of Jews became conversos, and thousands more emigrated to neighboring Portugal, where King Manuel I allowed them to resettle.
 At first.

-Unfortunately for the Jews, not long after welcoming them to his country, Manuel I decided to marry Infanta Isabella of Aragon, the eldest daughter and heir presumptive of King Ferdinand II.
-As part of the marriage contract, Manuel I obliged to banish from Portugal any Jew not willing to convert to Christianity—which was just what he eventually did, in 1496.
+Unfortunately for the Jews, not long after welcoming them to his country, Manuel I decided to marry Infanta Isabella of Aragon, the eldest daughter, and heir presumptive of King Ferdinand II.
+As part of the marriage contract, Manuel I was obliged to banish from Portugal any Jew not willing to convert to Christianity—which was just what he eventually did, in 1496.
 In 1502, a similar ultimatum was delivered to the Moors.
 Consequently, by the beginning of the 16th century, all of the 8 million or so inhabitants of the Iberian Peninsula were nominally Christian.

 Strangely enough, this didn’t mark the end of the reign of terror; in retrospect, la inquisición was simply warming up.
-With less obvious suspects, it decided to shift its focus to regulating the faith of the newly converted Catholics, los conversos and los moriscos.
+With less obvious suspects, it decided to shift its focus to regulating the faith of the newly converted Catholics, los conversos, and los moriscos.
 This resulted not only in a widespread practice of spying on and denouncing one’s neighbors, but also led to thousands of false charges and religious executions.